Tuesday, December 08, 2020

 The Geminids are unusual meteor shower in that their parent body is 3200 Phaethon, an asteroid, rather than a comet.
 It is speculated though that Phaeton is actually a "gassed out" comet, and so the debris that makes up the Geminids may still be cometary particles, but is more likely broken rock fragments from its close approach to the sun.

-Despite the Geminids having a broad peak and will show good activity well before and after the peak, and on the day before and after.
-The peak is December 14, between 02h and 23 h UT.
-That is 13:00pm AEDST December 14 to 9:00 AEDST 15th in Australia.
-As the Moon is almost on top of the radiant there will be poor rates but the best viewing will be from around 2-3 am AEDST (1-2 am AEST) on the morning of the 15th in Australia.
+The Geminids have a broad peak and will show good activity well before and after the peak on the day before and after.
+The peak is December 14, 00h50m UT.
+That is 11:50 am AEDST December 14 in Australia.
+Despite the peak being during daylight hours, the best viewing will be from around 2-3 am AEDST (1-2 am AEST) on the morning of the 14th in Australia.
 As the radiant doesn't rise until just before midnight (daylight saving time) in most of Australia, so you will still have to disturb your sleep for this one.

 It is best if you can find some object to obscure the Moon so your night vision is not too compromised by the brightness.

-You can find predictions for your local site at the meteor flux estimator (choose 4 Geminids and date 14-15 December, don't forget to change the date to 2019).
+You can find predictions for your local site at the meteor flux estimator (choose 4 Geminids and date 13-14 December, don't forget to change the date to 2020).
+You will have to enter your local latitude and longitude for your site.
 I have also made a table for major cities below.

 Unfortunately, both Chrome and Firefox have changed their security settings to prevent plugins from running, and the flux estimator only runs under Internet Explorer now.